metamaden/recountmethylation_instance/README.md

 # Dependencies

-Several dependencies are required to run all features of an instance.
-These include R, Python 3, Python 2, MongoDB, SQLite3, and the RabbitMQ broker.
-The instance has been confirmed to work with the following versions:
+Dependencies to run an instance are shown in the below table.
+The provided setup scripts can help with automatica dependency installations (Tutorial, below).
+Instances were confirmed to work with the indicated versions, and in most cases can work with more recent versions.
+Several dependencies are optional to run specific features of an instance, as indicated in the "Required?" column.

+Main software and programming language dependencies:

 |Dependency        |         Type         |  Version  | Required? |
 |------------------|----------------------|-----------|-----------|